worstmageplayer/windows_better_esc/README.md

 - Also need to add run on startup.

 ## Only works in Windows
-- Change CapsLock to f13 in the registry or something.
+- Change Caps Lock to f13 in the registry or something.
 Up to you.
+- its 0x64, 64 00 3A 00.
+3A is Caps Lock